bondress/alx-system_engineering-devops/0x01-shell_permissions/README.md

 9-John_Doe contains a script that sets the mode of the file hello (in the working directory) to '-rwxr-x-wx'.

 10-mirror_permissions contains a script that sets the mode of the file 'hello' to the same as 'olleh's mode.
 Both files are in the working directory.

+11-directories_permissions contains a script that adds execute permission to all subdirectories of the **current directory** for the owner, the group owner and all other users.